davidriff/RiffHelpMe/README.md

 # RiffHelpMe

-This script gives several shortcuts and help for several programs, such as Vim, git, nmap, Tmux...
+This script gives several shortcuts and help for different programs, such as Vim, git, nmap, Tmux...

 ### Installing